Albuquerque’s Skyline and the Sandia Foothills

 Live I-25 Southbound Webcam – US 550, Albuquerque, NM

-The traffic camera for I-25 Southbound @ US-550 (NMDOT Camera 412091) is a critical vantage point for commuters entering the Albuquerque metro area from the north.
-It is located at
+Show thinking Gemini said I-25 Southbound: Bernalillo / US-550 (Mile Marker 242) The traffic camera for I-25 Southbound (NMDOT Camera 412091) is a critical vantage point located at Mile Marker

-Live I-25 Traffic Webcam – Sunport Blvd, Albuquerque (South View), NM
+Live I-25 SB Traffic Webcam – Rio Bravo Boulevard Overpass, Albuquerque, NM

 Live I-25 Webcam Southbound Traffic – Bobby Foster Road, Albuquerque, NM